Implementing A Terraform Provider

 Resources 🔗

-to create, read, update in/from the infrastructure.
+We need a schema for our resource abc_xyz.
+Our resource will have two attributes: name to identify the resource, and status to create, read, update in/from the infrastructure.
 We will not really create anything in the infrastructure, and will just return some values when reading, to emulate a real resource in the infrastructure.

 // github.com/stefaanc/terraform-provider-abc/abc/resource_abc_xyz